ZoeRorvig/work-day-scheduler/README.md

 - [Visuals](#visuals)

 ## Description
-This webpage presents a simple calendar app for scheduling your work day.
+This webpage presents a simple calendar app for use when scheduling your work day.

 Features Include:
-- The current date is displayed in the header section of the screen.
+- The current date displayed in the header section of the screen.
 - The user can enter a task into a time slot and click the save button.
 - Once the user clicks the save button, the task is stored in localStorage.
 - If the page is refreshed, then the task will remain in the time slot.